AJGranowski/preceding-tag-action/CONTRIBUTING.md

 ### Did you find a bug?
 1. Check that [no one else has already reported the bug][bug-list-link].
 2. Open a [bug report][bug-issue-link].
-Please include all of the requested information in the bug report template to give us the best chance of reproducing your issue.
+Please include all of the requested information in the bug report template to give me the best chance of reproducing your issue.

 ### Do you have a change you would like merged?
 1. Complete the [PR Checklist][pull-request-template-checklist].